Strongman1380/B.E.S.T-Behavior-App/DEPLOYMENT.md

 3. Verify all dependencies are installed

 ### Deployment Issues
-1. Check Vercel build logs
+1. Check GitHub Actions “Deploy to GitHub Pages” logs
-2. Verify `vercel.json` configuration
+2. Ensure the “Validate Supabase env” step passes
-3. Ensure environment variables are set
+3. Confirm `404.html` is present in the artifact

 ## 📞 Support